Cambodia

 • Remember those who lost their lives at the hands of the Khmer Rouge by visiting the Tuol Sleng Genocide Museum and Choeung Ek Killing Fields.

 • Enjoy a dining experience with a cause at Friends the Restaurant.
-This nonprofit organization works with former street children by teaching them valuable skills in the hospitality industry and other vocations.
+This social business works with former street children by teaching them valuable skills in the hospitality industry and other vocations.
 We found Friends’ tapas-style food to be superb!
 (I had a tasty baguette with sautéed zucchini and peppers, along with a refreshing citrus drink.)
 The cost was a bit more than what we would’ve paid at another local restaurant, but the prices were still extremely reasonable — about $15 for the two of us.
 We also appreciated the restaurant’s cheery, immaculate interior.
 Paintings made by young Cambodian artists adorned some walls, while a gallery of black and white images of youth participants filled another corner of the restaurant.
 What was most gratifying, however, was knowing that the riels we spent were going to a worthwhile cause!

 • Explore the well-manicured grounds of the Royal Palace, then marvel at the glittering Silver Pagoda.